Copenhill: History

 In 1908 the area was annexed into the city of Atlanta.

 Post-residential period

-In 1929 most of Copenhill was rezoned as an industrial area.
-In the 1960s the area was razed to make way for the interchange of the I-485 freeway with the Stone Mountain and Georgia 400 freeways, which however were never built in this area.
+In June 1929, the area between Barnett Street, Maderia Avenue, and Albion Avenue (near the modern-day Carter Center) was petitioned to be rezoned by the Pattillo Lumber Company.
+In the 1960s the area was razed to make way for the interchange of the I-485 freeway with the Stone Mountain and Georgia 400 freeways, which, however, were never built in this area.
 After laying vacant for many years, the Carter Center was finally dedicated in 1986.
 However, it was only in 1992 that the land originally razed to make way for a freeway was turned instead into a parkway (Freedom Parkway) and park land (Freedom Park).

 A memory of the area's former existence as a neighborhood is retained in the name of the café at the Carter Center: the Copenhill Café and Patio.